AI Toolbox for Developers: Bookmark Code, Search Sessions (2026)

 Is Claude good for developers in 2026?

 Yes.
-Message-level bookmarks are Claude Toolbox's flagship developer feature.
-Click the bookmark icon next to any Claude message, and Claude Toolbox saves it to a local IndexedDB-backed index.
-Click the bookmark later and Claude Toolbox scrolls you back to that exact message with a highlight animation.
+Message-level bookmarks are AI Toolbox's flagship developer feature.
+Click the bookmark icon next to any Claude message, and AI Toolbox saves it to a local IndexedDB-backed index.
+Click the bookmark later and AI Toolbox scrolls you back to that exact message with a highlight animation.
 This is the only Claude Chrome extension with message-level bookmarking as of April 2026.

 Free users can bookmark messages in up to 2 conversations.
-Premium and Lifetime users can save up to 1,000 total bookmarks, with 200 per collection.
-This is effectively unlimited for typical developer workflows.
+Premium and Lifetime users can save unlimited bookmarks.
+This is plenty for typical developer workflows.
 Bookmarks are stored locally in IndexedDB and persist across browser sessions.

 Does Claude have a built-in message bookmark feature?